InsightLab/insightlab.github.io/README.md

 ## Build

-Open html files in your web browser!
+Open `index.html` file in your web browser!

 ## Contributing